 Cannabis needs to be dried, cured, and stored at ideal temperatures to prevent THC degradation (and for terpene preservation).
 That’s because THC begins to decarboxylate at high temperatures.
 This process converts THC-A, or the acidic, non-intoxicating form of THC found in cannabis flower – into the intoxicating THC.

-Heating your cannabis in a vaporizer or by lighting a joint kick-starts this process, which is how the temperature threshold is much lower than a flame’s.
+Heating your cannabis in a vaporizer or by lighting a joint kickstarts this process.
+However, the temperature threshold for THC degradation is much lower than a flame’s.
 Cannabis flower only needs to be exposed to temperatures around 110°F for 30 minutes for decarboxylation to kick in and THC to begin degrading.

 THC degradation and humidity

 After putting all that time and work into drying your cannabis flower, it’s no surprise to learn that introducing humidity back into the plant can be harmful to its quality.
 Drying and curing cannabis flower to the right humidity levels is crucial for stabilizing THC content.
-However, it’s important that flower isn’t too dry – extracting too much moisture can make the flower too brittle and crumbly to consume.
+However, flower mustn’t be too dry – extracting too much moisture can make the flower too brittle and crumbly to consume.

 THC degradation and air